supply-chain, real-time-streaming, kafka, event-driven-architecture, visibility

 Data Quality and Schema Management: With events flowing from dozens of systems, maintaining data quality becomes paramount.
 Schema registries ensure that producers and consumers agree on event structures.
 Organizations need governance processes to manage schema evolution as systems change over time.

 Integration Complexity: Connecting legacy ERP systems, modern cloud applications, IoT devices, and partner systems requires robust integration strategies.
 Change Data Capture (CDC) tools can stream changes from databases, while API gateways can convert REST API calls into events.
+When downstream systems can't keep up with event rates, backpressure mechanisms prevent data loss.
+Failed events should be routed to dead letter queues for investigation.

-Data Security and Compliance: Supply chain data often includes sensitive information—customer details, pricing, proprietary business processes.
+Data Security and Compliance: Supply chain data often includes sensitive information, customer details, pricing, proprietary business processes.
 Streaming platforms must implement encryption, access controls, and audit logging.
 For global supply chains, data residency and cross-border data transfer regulations add additional complexity.

-Event Ordering and Exactly-Once Processing: Supply chain events must often be processed in order—you can't deliver before shipping.
+Event Ordering and Exactly-Once Processing: Supply chain events must often be processed in order, you can't deliver before shipping.
 Kafka's partitioning and Flink's checkpointing mechanisms provide ordering guarantees and exactly-once processing semantics, but applications must be designed carefully to leverage these features.

 Monitoring and Observability: Real-time systems require real-time monitoring.
 Organizations need visibility into Kafka cluster health, topic throughput, consumer lag, and stream processing application performance.
 Without proper observability, detecting and diagnosing issues in production becomes nearly impossible.